BrianSeong99/agglayer-docs/docs/vault-bridge/integration-guides/bridging-vbtokens.md

 See [Native Converter Integration](native-converter-integration.md) for detailed implementation.

-## Token Mapping and Custom Tokens

-When bridging to L2, you can configure how vbTokens appear:

-### Option 1: Bridge-Wrapped Token (Default)

-The Unified Bridge automatically creates a wrapped version:
-- Address is deterministically generated
-- Standard ERC-20 functionality
-- Name: "Bridged Vault Bridge USDC"

-### Option 2: Custom Token Mapping

-Deploy a CustomToken contract and map it to the vbToken:

-- Full control over name, symbol, decimals
-- Can match local conventions (e.g., naming it "USDC" on L2)
-- Required for Native Converter integration
-- Enables special features like burn/mint permissions

-**When to use each:**

-- **Wrapped**: Simple integration, no additional contracts needed
-- **Custom**: Need Native Converter, want specific naming, or require additional functionality

 ## Network IDs and Bridge Addresses

 Each chain in the Agglayer has a unique network ID: